 It is impossible to market your ideas, persuade investors, and thus raise funds without effective communication.
 Hence, you must learn to communicate successfully, pitch, instruct, and motivate.
 Sure, you may have the best solution for the public or something that can positively impact the world as a whole, but it is not very meaningful if you can’t explain the concept.

 Start developing and sharpening your speaking abilities if you want to score clients, give presentations in front of stakeholders, instruct and manage a team.
 Only then will you be able to nail every conference, dominate meetings, submit reports through email, and cultivate relationships with everyone involved in your organization, including customers.
+Even better, you can deliver a TED Talk to introduce your products or services to a larger audience.
+However, you must first master public speaking and improve your communication skills.
+Consider hiring public speaking consultants to teach you how to become a TED Talk speaker.

 With most countries using English as a primary or secondary language, you must master it as well.
 If you speak English fluently, you will charm people and build more business connections.
 You could enroll in a reputable organization to learn English communication skills, both verbal and written, to rock meetings and impress people.